04 December, 2011

 Discussion and Future Directions

 This is a deliciously rich tart.
 For some, it might not be sweet enough.
 I used 53% cacao bittersweet chocolate chips.
 For people who do not like dark chocolate, it might be best to halve the bittersweet chocolate with milk chocolate or use semisweet chips.
+It's so rich that you probably want to slice the pie in slices no thicker than 1-inch.
+I love chocolate, but I wasn't able to finish this on my own.
+I had to take it to work and leave it for my coworkers.

 Supporting Materials